zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

    Option of the Importers panel related to objects

-By clicking on the *Multiple objs* button 3DSC allows to import several objects with a single command.
+By clicking on the *Multiple objs* button, 3DSC imports several OBJ objects with a single command.
-In the import window, user must:
+In the import window, users must:

 - locate the appropriate file;
-- select the correct options on the right side of the window (default option allow to successfully import the obj file).
-If the obj file are not *Z Up* and *Y Forward* oriented, user can choose the correct orientation by exploring the corresponding drop-down menu (:numref:`Fig. %s <ImportersFIG_03>`).
+- select the correct options on the right side (default options generally work for standard OBJ files).
+If files are not *Z Up* and *Y Forward*, choose the correct orientation from the drop-down menus (:numref:`Fig. %s <ImportersFIG_03>`).

-The option *shifting coordinates*, if selected, allow to import georeferenced data with an associated *SHIFT.txt* file.
+In the current importer workflow, coordinate shifting is not available for *Multiple objs*.

+The *Agisoft XML CAMS* command is currently experimental and is displayed only when experimental features are enabled.

 .. admonition:: Remember